davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/groundFloor/finishedDrinkSuccess.md

 "If you get me any more of that, I'll have to shoot you."

-Kolyn laughed, not taking what was a very serious threat seriously.
+Kolyn laughed, not taking what was a real threat seriously.
 She grabbed {{playerName}} by the arm.
-It was a gentle but firm grip, and it lead her to the stairs.
+It was a gentle but firm grip, and it led her to the stairs.

 "Go and rest now.
 I bet that'll help you."